Rockstar (2011 film): Soundtrack

 The music for the film is composed and scored by A. R. Rahman.
-This also marks the first Imtiaz Ali film since his debut Socha Na Tha, to have the same composer for both film score and songs.
+This also marks the first Imtiaz Ali film since his debut Socha Na Tha (2005), to have the same composer for both film score and songs.

-The soundtrack features 14 tracks, with all lyrics penned by Irshad Kamil.
+The soundtrack features 14 tracks, with all the songs' lyrics penned by Irshad Kamil.
 The recording of the album took place in Chennai, London and Mumbai.
 Mohit Chauhan had lent his voice for nine songs.
 The audio rights were bought by T-Series.
-Upon release on 30 September 2011, it received highly positive reviews from critics.
-"Sadda Haq" became the most popular song of the album and was named as a "youth anthem".
+Upon release on 30 September 2011, it received widespread critical acclaim.
+"Sadda Haq" became the most popular song of the album and was regarded as a "youth anthem".

+Release

-ReleaseRockstar released on 11 November 2011 and saw a good advance opening at multiplexes closer to educational institutions.
+Rockstar released on 11 November 2011 and saw a high advance opening at multiplexes closer to educational institutions.
 The film released in 2,500 screens, and saw cinema halls running 14 to 15 shows in a day.
+The DVD of the film was released by Eros Home Video.
+The television premiere of the film took place on Star Gold on 25 February 2012.
+The film has been streaming available on Eros Now and JioCinema.

+The film was re-released on 17 May 2024 in theatres in India.